Why study Film Studies?

-We live in an increasingly ‘media saturated’ society and are constantly surrounded by the media in many different ways.
-The media is our primary source of entertainment but also an important source of information and propaganda.
-The media is constantly changing and updating, both in how it is made and how we use it.
-In Media Studies you will be encouraged to explore the different forms of the media, how they are constructed, the huge industries that produce the media and the media’s role within society.
-You will also have the opportunity to develop practical media skills and the department also arranges trips and workshops to support the topics being covered in the classroom.
+Film is a primary source of entertainment but also a mirror that reflects the way society evolves.
+It is constantly changing and updating, both in terms of how it is made and how we access it.
+In Film Studies you will be encouraged to explore how different genres are constructed; the industries that produce films and what films can tell us about the culture and context in which they are produced.
+You will also have the opportunity to develop practical skills and the department also arranges trips and workshops to support the topics being covered in the classroom.

 What will I study?

-The course is based on an understanding of the key media concepts of language, representation, audiences and institutions.
+The course is based on an understanding of the key film concepts of language, representation, audiences and institutions.

 How will I be assessed?

-You need to have a minimum of a C at GCSE in English and/or Media Studies.
+You need to have a minimum of a C at GCSE in English and (if studied) Media Studies.

-You should also have an active interest in the media.
+You should also have an active interest in film.

 No deposit is requested for the use of equipment, but if a student wishes to use camera equipment off site, a parent/guardian must sign a letter agreeing to cover full replacement costs of the equipment if it is lost or damaged.
 The only other cost is the cost of any department trips.